Editor's note: This article was updated on August 25, 2020. The information in this blog may be outdated. Read our latest posts about ARE 5.0.

 Is This an Exam Transition?

-The new version in development, ARE 5.1, would not require an exam transition like the transition from ARE 4.0 to ARE 5.0.
+The new version in development would not require an exam transition like the transition from ARE 4.0 to ARE 5.0.
 The new version would use the same six divisions currently used in ARE 5.0, and divisions passed in the current version of ARE 5.0 would count toward completion of the ARE the same way they do now.

 Remote Proctoring Conditions